 - Separate learners into smaller groups to do their deliberations, preferably in a breakout room so they could talk freely.

 - Do interactive exercises such as role-plays and simulations, which work online but only need more preparation.

 - Ask your participants’ opinions on thought-provoking statements or situations.

 Gamify your remote learning to make it interactive

 Gamification has been a controversial topic in learning and development.
-Some swear that it made their training programs better and more engaging, while some claim that it’s only a fad.
-But, the concept behind gamification, which is the use of game mechanics to drive engagement in non-game business scenarios and to change behaviors in a target audience to achieve your goals, is indeed beneficial when it comes to learning and development.
+Some swear that it made their training programs better and more engaging, while some claim it’s only a fad.
+But, the concept behind gamification, which is the use of game mechanics to drive engagement in non-game business scenarios and to change behaviors in a target audience to achieve your goals, is indeed beneficial to learning and development.

 You can even take a step further to nurture this motivation by offering rewards or incentives.
-After all, positive reinforcement is very powerful.
+After all, positive reinforcement is critical.
 Having a reward for a job well done makes them want to do better so that they could have the same or an even better prize for their work.

-- Add fun quizzes or tests
+- add fun quizzes or tests,

 Ask for feedback

 Getting feedback is an opportunity for inspiring exchange.
 At the same time, you can also learn how well your remote learning program did from the participants’ perspective and even get insights on things to improve.